rakshitha123/TSForecasting/README.md

 # TSForecasting
 This repository contains the implementations related to the experiments of a set of publicly available datasets that are used in the time series forecasting research space.

 The benchmark datasets are available at: https://zenodo.org/communities/forecasting.
-Please refer to our website for more details: https://forecastingdata.org/.
+For more details, please refer to our website: https://forecastingdata.org/ and paper: https://arxiv.org/abs/2105.06643.

 All datasets contain univariate time series and they are availble in a new format that we name as .tsf, pioneered by the sktime .ts format.
 The data can be loaded into the R environment in tsibble format [1] by following the example in "utils/data_loader.R".
 It uses a similar approach to the arff file loading method in R foreign package [2].
 The data can be loaded into the Python environment as a Pandas dataframe by following the example in "utils/data_loader.py".
 Download the .tsf files as required from our Zenodo dataset repository and put them into "tsf_data" folder.